yshen4/yshen4.github.io/coding/javascript/javascript.md

 When a reference type value is copied to another variable using =, the address of that value is actually copied over as if it were a primitive.
 Objects are copied by reference instead of by value.

+When no reference to the object exists, the Javascript engine can perform garbage collection.

 ### Memory model for value and reference types

 Example for primitive data

 ```
 let val = 1;
 let copy = val;